herreio/librair/README.rst

 Documentation
 -------------

-A minimal documentation can be found on `Read the Docs <https://librair.readthedocs.io/>`_.
+The documentation can be found on `Read the Docs <https://librair.readthedocs.io/>`_.

 To build the documentation from the files found at docs: